ibm-cloud-docs/account/trustedprofile-iam-token.md

 For Kubernetes, you don't need to take steps to generate an IAM token from a compute resource (CR) token; this is done automatically by the service for new clusters that run Kubernetes version 1.21 or later.
 Trusted profiles are not supported for earlier versions of Kubernetes.
 See [Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles](/docs/containers?topic=containers-pod-iam-identity) for more information.

-To generate IAM tokens for your compute resources, you must be at least an administrator on all Identity and Access enabled services within the account.
+To generate IAM tokens for your compute resources, you must be at least an administrator on **All Identity and Access enabled services** within the account.
 {: note}

 ## Generate your tokens